cklunch/NEON-Lesson-Building-Data-Skills/_posts/disturb-events-co13/2016-08-23-USGS-Stream-Discharge-In-R.md

 <a href="http://waterdata.usgs.gov/nwis" target="_blank"> National Water Information System portal</a>.
 If you want to use the provided data set downloaded above, you can skip this section and start again at the
-<a href="{{ site.baseurl }}/R/USGS-Stream-Discharge-Data-R/#work-with-steam-gauge-data" target="_blank"> Work With Stream Gauge Data header</a>.
+<a href="{{ site.baseurl }}/R/USGS-Stream-Discharge-Data-R/#work-with-stream-gauge-data" target="_blank"> Work With Stream Gauge Data header</a>.

 #### Step 1: Search for the data

 To search for stream gauge data in a particular area, we can use the
 <a href="http://maps.waterdata.usgs.gov/mapper/index.html" target="_blank"> interactive map of all USGS stations</a>.
-By searching for locations around "Boulder, CO", we can find 3 guages in the area.
+By searching for locations around "Boulder, CO", we can find 3 gauges in the area.

-For this lesson, we want data collected by USGS stream guage 06730200 located on Boulder Creek at North 75th St. This guage is one of the few the was able to collect data throughout the 2013 Boulder floods.
+For this lesson, we want data collected by USGS stream gauge 06730200 located on Boulder Creek at North 75th St. This gauge is one of the few the was able to collect data throughout the 2013 Boulder floods.

 You can directly access the data for this station through the "Access Data" link